Whether you’re just starting out or are an old pro, who doesn’t want to be a more successful entrepreneur?

 Learn to focus your to-do list on the tasks that you’re capable of finishing in the amount of time you’ve allotted for them.

 For example, each night, set the three tasks that you’ll complete the following day.
-And each month, set the overarching goal for your company that you want to achieve in the next 30 days.
+Each month, set the overarching goal for your company that you want to achieve in the next 30 days.

 These techniques can help you to learn how to focus and more effectively manage your business.